ionic-team/ionic-site/docs/angularjs/controllers/view-state/index.md

 {% endraw %}
 ```

-Inside of each `<ion-view>` we can specify the title, left buttons, and right buttons that will be updated on the nav bar:
+Inside of each `<ion-view>` we can specify the title, left buttons, and right buttons that will be updated on the nav bar.

+Note: To hide the back button for a given view, use the `hide-back-button="true"` attribute on the `<ion-view>`.

 ```html
 <ion-view ng-controller="AppCtrl" title="myTitle" left-buttons="leftButtons" right-buttons="rightButtons">
 </ion-view>
 ```

-To hide the back button for a given view, use the `hide-back-button="true"` attribute on the `<ion-view>`.

-Which we can specify in our controller to be:
+We can then specify these fields on the scope in our controller:

 ```javascript
 app.controller('AppCtrl', function($scope) {